-The best diving in NSW
+The best diving sites in NSW

 With a mix of temperate waters and seasonal tropical currents, there is fantastic diving to be found along the NSW coast.
 Here is some of the best diving in NSW.